orisai/scheduler/docs/README.md

 This turns lock keys like `Orisai.Scheduler.Job/my-job` into `MyApp/Orisai.Scheduler.Job/my-job`, preventing collisions between applications.

-To choose the right lock store for your use case, please refer to [symfony/lock](https://symfony.com/doc/current/components/lock.html) documentation.
-There are several available stores with various levels of reliability, affecting when lock is released.
+To choose the right lock store, refer to [symfony/lock](https://symfony.com/doc/current/components/lock.html) documentation.
+There are several available stores with various levels of reliability, affecting when the lock is released.

 > [!WARNING]
 > Locks must work across processes — each `scheduler:run` invocation and each job run